 In addition, it would be costly to replace or replenish individual devices, so instead, you should probably hunt down and address multiple devices at a time.
 Rather than replenishing drained batteries after they’ve already died (and thus have ceased to provide you with data), you’ll want to know which devices are getting close to being fully drained.
 But what does “close” mean?
 Where’s the threshold?
 Devices may be able to report the percentage of battery life remaining, but what does “10 percent battery life” translate into?
 A year?
 A few months?
 A few weeks?
 A day?

-The rate of battery drain depends on usage, and usage depends on the use case.
-For a use case like agricultural IoT, the battery usage will likely be relatively consistent and, therefore, predictable.
-However, in asset tracking use cases, the usage can be dependent on how much the assets are moving, which is inherently difficult to predict with high accuracy.
+The rate of battery drain depends on usage, and usage depends on the Applications.
+For a Applications like agricultural IoT, the battery usage will likely be relatively consistent and, therefore, predictable.
+However, in asset tracking Applications, the usage can be dependent on how much the assets are moving, which is inherently difficult to predict with high accuracy.
 To make such a prediction, the IoT solution will need to determine what usage is “normal” and use that as a baseline for predicting battery life remaining for devices.

-As you can see, the ability to automatically identify and then be equipped to address potential issues with devices is heavily dependent on the context of the use case and the business needs that inspired it.
+As you can see, the ability to automatically identify and then be equipped to address potential issues with devices is heavily dependent on the context of the Applications and the business needs that inspired it.
 This is why you need contextual IoT device management.

 Classify Devices into Contextual States